Kotlin

 The modules() function in startKoin loads the given list of modules.
 We retrieve the UserApplication instance from Koin using KoinPlatform.getKoin().get<UserApplication>().

-Here is the Koin module declaration for our app:
+Here is the Koin module declaration using Classic DSL (manual wiring):

 val appModule = module {